 - Avoid footnotes.
 However, if there is critical supporting text that does not fit in the main text flow, a footnote may be appropriate.

-- Use of spell check and proofreading by a peer/faculty member are strongly recommended.
+- Use of spell check and multiple rounds of proofreading by a peer/faculty member are strongly recommended.

 *WE WILL ACCEPT ONLY ONE SUBMISSION PER AUTHOR PER PUBLICATION CYCLE*